 For anyone curious about WA shipwrecks, put the Shipwreck Galleries on your list of great things to do in Perth.
 It stores a wide range of items salvaged from the 17th century Dutch Batavia shipwreck which sunk in 1692.
 The Shipwreck Galleries is sure to leave you full of interesting facts and figures, as you're left to ponder how those in the past travelled on the high seas to this great southern land.
 Castaway any doubts, and get all hands-on deck these summer holidays!
 Rally the crew aboard for a great day out!

 4. The New Norcia Museum & Art Gallery

 There are also plenty of things to do in Perth and surrounds for art lovers.
 Head out a little further and start with the New Norcia Museum & Art Gallery, where you can learn about the Spanish monks, schooling, and developments of New Norcia over the decades.
-New Norcia is a charming historic destination to explore for a day trip (on your own, or with tour operators) or even for the weekend!
+New Norcia is a charming historic destination to explore for a day trip on your own, or with a tour, or even for the weekend!
 It could also be a fun date in Perth to do!
 So, take a vow to observe all there is to see in this interesting region.

 5. The Army Museum of WA

 For any war enthusiasts, the Army Museum of WA is sure to teach you a few things about the colonial and post-federation periods, up until the end of WWII (and beyond).
 The Army Museum of WA is in the top 10 places to visit in Perth to learn more about WA's history, or if you're feeling patriotic.
 With big boy's toys from tanks to decommissioned weapons - there's lots to patrol through, so don't desert us - deploy your troops and enroll to invade these exhibits this weekend.